ACIT-3900/SpringBoot/README.md

 ## Getting Started

 THe JavaRepo is our program side of the project and runs algorithm to place student according to their GPA and priority levels.
-Keep on reading on instructions to get this JavaRepo up and running!
+Keep on reading for instructions on how to get this web application up and running!

 ### Prerequisites